All Episodes

 In other words, it wasn't Bill Clinton that was the problem.

-It was the vast right wing conspiracy that was the problem.
+It was the vast right-wing conspiracy that was the problem.

-You know, I think what's Josh Sean, what I what I find interesting uh with with respect to temperament is what I heard, and I think we're all watching the same person say the same thing, is she was speaking about Donald Trump's rhetoric about a judge, Donald Trump's rhetoric about Hispanics, Donald Trump's rhetoric about Muslims.
+Sean, what I find interesting with respect to temperament is what I heard, and I think we're all watching the same person say the same thing, is she was speaking about Donald Trump's rhetoric about a judge, Donald Trump's rhetoric about Hispanics.

 She wasn't talking about him.

-Well, d uh as I know it and understand it, I don't know that Donald Trump ever lied to the families of victims that our government didn't help, even though they knew that they were under fire the way that Hillary did, and we know she lied because while simultaneously telling us that Benghazi was related to a YouTube video, we know she told her own daughter and the Libyan president and the Egyptian prime minister another story, which was this is a terror attack.
+And we know she lied because while simultaneously telling us that Benghazi was related to a YouTube video, we know she told her own daughter and the Libyan president and the Egyptian prime minister another story, which was this is a terror attack.

 No.

-There was no cover up.
+There was no cover-up.

-As Trey Gowdy said at the beginning of those hearings, that none of them had the relevant information and emails to actually come to a conclusion on the issue of Benghazi.
+But as politics, as Trey Gowdy said at the beginning of those hearings, that none of them had the relevant information and emails to actually come to a conclusion on the issue of Benghazi.

-We're waiting for the final Benghazi report that actually did have access to those things, and I know that's a talking point.
+We're waiting for the final Benghazi report that actually did have access to those things.

-I confront you with Hillary caught in a bold faced lie, and you dismiss it.
+I confront you with Hillary caught in a bold-faced lie, and you dismiss it.

-I Leslie Marshall lost my temper.
+I, Leslie Marshall, have lost my temper.

-I Leslie Marshall have lied, unfortunately, and we all have.
+I, Leslie Marshall, have lied, unfortunately, and we all have.

 Leslie Marshall for president.